 - the data in the NESWTDC relate to patients who were admitted from public hospital waiting lists, whereas the elective admissions involving surgery sourced from the NHMD include patients who were not placed on a waiting list, including in private hospitals - surgical AR-DRGs and the NESWTDC are defined using a different list of procedures.
-For example, most admissions from public hospital elective surgery waiting lists for Cystoscopy (defined as a surgical procedure for the NESWTDC) were assigned to various non-surgical AR-DRGs including L41Z-Cystourethroscopy for urinary disorder, same-day and Z40Z-Other contacts with health services with endoscopy, same day - the data in the NESWTDC can include separations for which the urgency of admission was reported as Emergency.
-See Section 6.4 for emergency admissions involving surgery.
+For example, most admissions from public hospital elective surgery waiting lists for Cystoscopy (defined as a surgical procedure for the NESWTDC) were assigned to various non-surgical AR-DRGs including L41Z-Cystourethroscopy for urinary disorder, same-day and Z40Z-Other contacts with health services with endoscopy, same day the data in the NESWTDC can include separations for which the urgency of admission was reported as Emergency.